Newton077/NFT-Minter/README.md

 - [Contact](#contact)

 ## Introduction
 Welcome to the NFT Minter & Impact Market Maker repository!
 This project is designed to create market conditions for selling impact NFTs, providing a platform where users can mint, trade, and manage NFTs that represent various forms of impact and social good.
-Deployed on the Arbitrum network, this project aims to merge blockchain technology with real-world positive change.
+Deployed on the Celo network, this project aims to merge blockchain technology with real-world positive change.

 ## Vision and Mission
 ### Vision